 Flying with an Electric Scooter

-Our research has not uncovered a scooter that is compliant with the FAA's regulations for lithium-ion batteries in either the carry-on or checked baggage compartments (anything greater than 160 watt-hours is prohibited).
-If you need a scooter following air travel, it may prove useful to investigate whether one of the ever-growing numbers of scooter rental services is available at your end destination.
+Our research has not uncovered a scooter that complies with the FAA's regulations for lithium-ion batteries in carry-on or checked baggage compartments (anything greater than 160 watt-hours is prohibited).
+If you need a scooter after air travel, it may prove useful to investigate whether one of the ever-growing scooter rental services is available at your destination.

 Concerns

 Many scooters available today have cruising speeds of 10-15 mph.
 While this doesn't sound that fast, it is enough to get your attention if you fall or run into something.
-Accordingly, we recommend that, at a minimum, you wear a helmet when scootering.
-Additional personal protective equipment, such as knee and elbow pads are not excessive.
-Moreover, if you are concerned with a child going to fast, one may select a scooter that has a lower maximum speed.
+Accordingly, we recommend that you wear a helmet when scootering.
+Additional personal protective equipment, such as knee and elbow pads, is not excessive.
+Moreover, if you are concerned about a child going too fast, you may select a scooter with a lower maximum speed.

 Conclusion